TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 of a record copy based on the UID of the copied record.

 ..  caution::
-    The :php:`$copyMappingArray_merged` property should not be confused with the :php:`$copyMappingArray` property which contains only information about the last copy operation and is cleared between each operation.
+    The :php:`$copyMappingArray_merged` property should not be mixed up with the :php:`$copyMappingArray` property which contains only information about the last copy operation and is cleared between each operation.